benber86/curve-blog/content/posts/gho-users/index.md

 # Takeaways

+- GHO borrowers make up 10% of AAVE v3's borrowers
+- Half of GHO borrowers are new users who had never interacted with AAVE before
+- Staking incentives reduced outflows to stablecoins by 25%
-GHO Users are twice more likely to be engaged in other DeFi protocols than regular AAVE v3 users
+- GHO Users are twice more likely to be engaged in other DeFi protocols than regular AAVE v3 users
+- GHO Users are wealthier and more experienced compared to other borrowers

 # Introduction